xremix/ng-xGallerify/README.md

 # ng-xGallerify

+**WARNING, the current NPM is not working - currently this needs to get cloned**

 **A lightweight, responsive, amazing looking photo gallery, based on [Angular](https://angular.io/).**

 The row based design is very appealing, as it highlights landscape photos and allows it to show a beautiful image grid with no waste of space.